niehusst/MapTextSynthesizer/DESIGN.md

 The header and source files of the ```MTSConfig``` class.
 The class handles all fetching and storage of user configurable parameters from a text file.
 It also managest the distribution of those variablse to the classes that use the values.

-## How (on Debian/Ubuntu)
-### How to install files and dependencies
-You will need OpenCV2 and pangocairo to run the synthesizer.
-If you are running Linux, you should already have pangocairo installed in your system.
-To check whether it is installed, run `pkg-config --cflags --libs pangocairo` in your terminal.
-If you have it, your terminal should spit back a series of compiler flags that make up the pkg-config.
-To install pangocairo on MacOS using homebrew, run ```brew install pango``` in the terminal.
-Since pango is the parent of pangocairo, pangocairo will be downloaded implicitly.

-OpenCV is used for adding Gaussian blur and noise to the final image to make it more realistic.
-To install OpenCV on Linux, follow the steps [here](https://www.learnopencv.com/install-opencv3-on-ubuntu/).
-To install with homebrew on MacOS, run ```brew install opencv``` in the terminal.

-If you plan on doing more than running a few samples with Makefile, you may want to use CMake to make the synthesizer more portable.
-If so, after you have downloaded the MapTextSynthesizer repository from Github and all the dependencies, you can use `install.sh` in the root folder to install the synthesizer in your system using CMake.
-First, open `install.sh` in a text editor and modify the three paths according to your own settings.
-If you are not using virtual environment, `PATH_TO_VENV` should just be `/usr`.
-If you don’t want to install the software but only want to make the .so packages, comment out `make install` and uncomment `make`.
-Then run `./install.sh` in your terminal.

-### How to Configure MapTextSynthesizer
+## How to Configure MapTextSynthesizer

 Using the same tried-and-true parameters for the synthesizer as we have is guaranteed to get relatively realistic results.
 However, should you want to experiment, the tools are available.

 #### Parameters
 There are over 100 user configurable parameters that change the effects and probabilities of features, all changeable in a plain text file for readability and ease of use.
 The parameter text file can be found from the base directory at samples/config.txt.
 Simply change any desired values in the text file (values should all be doubles), save them, and then recompile and run a sample.
 Some changes may result in only miniscule differences.